Global jump filters and quasi-likelihood analysis for volatility: Simulation Studies

 \subsection{Accuracy of jump detection}

 Before comparing the results of parameter estimation, we check the accuracy of jump detection of each estimation procedure.
-If there are too many misjudged increments, the estimated parameter has a significant bias.
+If there are too many misjudged increments, the estimated {\rev value} {\rev can have} a significant bias.
 Hence it is important how accurately we can eliminate jumps from the observed data $X$.